-Winner of Bellingham Review‘s 49th Parallel Poetry Award, Chattahoochee Review‘s Lamar York Nonfiction Prize and Glimmer Train‘s Family Matters Fiction Prize, Ming Holden is a writer, translator, activist, editor, teacher, humanitarian aid and development worker, and theater artist.
-She was invited by the United States Embassy to Suriname on a diplomatic speaking engagement under the U.S. Speakers Program to speak about creative writing and theater as tools for empowerment for Women's History Month in 2014.
-(Here is the U.S. government press release.)
-In 2011, she founded the Survival Girls, a self-sustaining theater group for young Congolese women in the slums of Nairobi.
-Her book about the experience, the nonfiction novella The Survival Girls, came out in 2013 through Wolfram Productions.
-Ming also won the USAID worldwide essay contest for inclusion in the USAID Frontiers in Development publication alongside work by Bill Gates, Indra Noori, Paul Collier, and others.
-Her essay about the Survival Girls got some love from U.S. Secretary of State Hillary Clinton herself in the book’s introduction!
-(Ming’s writing about the Girls was also nominated for the AWP Intro Award for Nonfiction.)
+Ming was invited by the United States Embassy to Suriname on a diplomatic speaking engagement under the U.S. Speakers Program to speak about creative writing and theater as tools for empowerment for Women's History Month.
+(Here’s the official press release.)
+In 2011, Ming founded the Survival Girls, a self-sustaining theater group for young Congolese women in the slums of Nairobi.
+Her book about the experience, a nonfiction novella The Survival Girls, received a limited release in 2013 from Wolfram Productions as a fundraising effort for university tuition for Survival Girls group members.
+Ming also won the USAID worldwide essay contest, for inclusion in Frontiers in Development, and Secretary of State Hillary Clinton gave the essay a nod in the introduction!